 If you are sexually active while you are abroad, please be aware that laws, cultural norms and risks related to sexual activity may vary widely, and it is important, therefore, to consider the context of your individual situation and assume a greater degree of caution.

-Please also note that some means of safe sex and contraception may be more difficult to obtain abroad, or the quality may vary (as in the case of condoms), so you may want to take an adequate supply with you.
-Access to reproductive health services can vary widely as well.
+Please also note that safer sex products may be more difficult to obtain abroad, or the quality may vary (as in the case of condoms), so you may want to take an adequate supply with you.
+Access to sexual health services can vary widely as well.
+Check out the UC Davis Sexcess Map to find sexual health products and services on and around campus.

-If you have any questions or need information about these matters before or during your program, please do not hesitate to ask your Faculty Program Leader, program coordinator/administrator, health professionals, health insurance providers and consult the UC Davis Student Health Center’s web resources on Sexual Health and UCEAP’s web resources for the LGBTIQ Community.
+If you have any questions or need information about these matters before or during your program, please do not hesitate to ask your Faculty Program Leader, program coordinator/administrator, health professionals, health insurance providers and consult Student Health & Community Services’ web resources on Sexual Health and UCEAP’s web resources for the LGBTIQ Community.

-Sexually transmitted infectious diseases (STDs or STIs), such as chlamydia, gonorrhea, hepatitis B, herpes, human papillomavirus (HPV), Human Immunodeficiency Virus (HIV) and syphilis continue to pose serious health risks in virtually every country.
-The HIV virus, which is responsible for AIDS, is not only transmitted sexually but also through contaminated hypodermic needles and infected blood supplies.
+Sexually transmitted infections (STIs), such as chlamydia, gonorrhea, hepatitis B, herpes, human papillomavirus (HPV), Human Immunodeficiency Virus (HIV) and syphilis continue to pose serious health risks in virtually every country.
+HIV, which can lead to an AIDS diagnosis if left untreated, is not only transmitted sexually but also through contaminated hypodermic needles and infected blood supplies.

-Please exercise all precautions, including the use of condoms, to prevent contraction of sexually transmitted diseases.
-Both men and women who are planning to be sexually active should carry condoms.
-Remember that many STDs do not exhibit obvious symptoms or only do so at certain stages, which means they can be transmitted without either partner’s knowledge.
+Please exercise all precautions, including the use of condoms, to prevent contraction of sexually transmitted infections.
+Anyone who is planning to be sexually active should carry condoms or other safer sex products.
+Remember that many STIs do not exhibit obvious symptoms or only do so at certain stages, which means they can be transmitted without anyone knowing.

-Also remember that information related to sexual activities, transmitted diseases, diagnosis and means of transmission varies widely.
-Individuals may not fully understand how transmission of diseases occurs, may be unfamiliar with signs of infection or may not even know that such diseases exist.
+Also remember that information related to sexual activities, STIs, diagnosis and means of transmission varies widely.
+Individuals may not fully understand how transmission of infections occurs, may be unfamiliar with signs of infection or may not even know that such infections exist.
 Again, always consider the context of your situation and assume an appropriate degree of caution.

 - Understanding cultural norms helps to understand unfamiliar behavior and also to be aware of people who are not respecting your boundaries.